Strategically Deceptive Model Deployment in Performative Prediction: Decoupled Performative Prediction (DPP)

-The minimum of the new optimization space is a new interest point.
-Its risk is potentially smaller than the Performative Risk achieved by the performatively optimal point.
-Although \textit{decoupled stable} points exist in EPP, they are less compelling than the \textit{decoupled optimal} point, as there is one stable point for each possible output of the distribution map, i.e., for each $\theta_D$.
+The minimum of the new optimization space has a risk that is potentially smaller than the performative risk achieved by the optimal point.
+Although \textit{decoupled stable} points exist in DPP, they are less compelling than the \textit{decoupled optimal} point, as there is one stable point for each possible output of the distribution map, i.e., for each $\theta_D$.
 For this reason, the focus of this section is only on the decoupled optimal point.
 A detailed description of decoupled stable points is available in Appendix~\ref{appendix:decoupled-stable}.

 \begin{definition} The \textit{decoupled} optimum is defined as:

 \end{definition}